 For most health care services, you won't pay anything, or you'll have just a small copayment at the time of your visit.
-Most often, you show your Medicaid card, and the state pays the full cost of your care to your doctor directly.
+Most often, you show your Medicaid coverage card, and the state pays the full cost of your care to your doctor directly.

 5. How Do I Find a Doctor Who Takes Medicaid?

 6. Can I Get Medicaid for My Children?

 If you have a baby while you're on Medicaid, your baby will automatically be enrolled in Medicaid for his first year.

 7. Are There Special Medicaid Programs for Women?

 Yes, if you have been diagnosed with breast or cervical cancer through a state screening program and you have a low income.
 You can get medical treatment through your state's Breast and Cervical Cancer Prevention and Treatment Program.

-Most states will cover pregnant women and may allow you to get Medicaid with a higher income than if you were single.
+Most states will cover pregnant women and may allow you to get Medicaid, even if you have a higher income.